MountainRange/mobius_tunes/README.md

 # Mobius Tunes
 This is our submission for HackGT 2015.
-Mobius Tunes is inspired by [Infinite Jukebox](http://labs.echonest.com/Uploader/index.html), a site that continually and randomly loops a given song to other parts of the song that sound similar.
+Mobius Tunes is inspired by [Eternal Jukebox](https://eternal.abimon.org/jukebox_index.html), a site that continually and randomly loops a given song to other parts of the song that sound similar.
 Our goal is to recreate it as an open-source project, allowing for multiple songs within a playlist folder to link to one another as well as themselves.

 ### Dependencies
 ```